Preview

 Article Structure and Format

-Article Length: Original – no more than 20 pages, Review – no less than 20.
-Margins – 2.5 cm on all sides, main text font – 12 pt Times New Roman, line spacing – exactly 15, paragraph indent – 1 cm; abstract, keywords, and acknowledgments – 11 pt, citation information, and conflict of interest – 10 pt, single-spaced.
+Margins – 2.5 cm on all sides, main text font – 12 pt Times New Roman, line spacing exactly 15, paragraph indentation – 1 cm; abstract, keywords, and acknowledgments – 11 pt; citation information, and conflict of interest – 10 pt, single line spacing.

 1. UDC.

-2. The article title in Russian and English, in bold, 20 pt, in lowercase letters without hyphenation.
+2. Article title in Russian and English, bold, 20 pt, lowercase, no hyphenation.

-- email address of the person responsible (the index number is indicated in an envelope next to the last name).
+- Email address of the responsible person (the postcode should be written in an envelope next to the last name).

 The journal "Informatics" accepts the following criteria for determining authorship:

-1) significant contribution to the study design, data collection, or their analysis and interpretation;
+1) significant contribution to the design of the study, data collection, or their analysis and interpretation;

-2) preparation of the article or its critical revision for significant intellectual content;
+2) preparation of the article or its critical revision for substantive intellectual content;

 3) final approval of the version of the article for publication.